dekuNukem/STM32_tutorials/lesson3_serial_recv_interrupt/README.md

 ### ISR/Callbacks

-As we touched upon in [the last lesson](../lesson2_external_interrupt/README.md), interrupt callback functions all have a `__weak` attribute, and they always ends with `Callback`.
+As we touched upon in [the last lesson](../lesson2_external_interrupt/README.md), interrupt callback functions all have `__weak` attribute, and alway ends with `Callback`.
 So if you define another function with the **same name and arguments** somewhere else, the compiler will use the new one instead.
 This is how you should write your own ISR functions.

 We can see a bunch of those weak callback functions in the [stm32f0xx_hal_uart.h](sample_code/Drivers/STM32F0xx_HAL_Driver/Inc/stm32f0xx_hal_uart.h):

 ![Alt text](resources/uartcallbacks.png)

-The names are more or less self-explanatory, and it's easy to see the one we're looking for is `HAL_UART_RxCpltCallback()`.
+The names are more or less self-explanatory, and it's easy to see that `HAL_UART_RxCpltCallback()` is the one we're looking for.

 ### Putting it together

 First we declare our buffer.
-Since it only holds one byte, I'm going to call it `uart_byte_buf`.
-Put it between `USER CODE` comment blocks, in this case the PV section:
+Since it holds only one byte, I'm going to call it `uart_byte_buf`:

 ![Alt text](resources/globalv.png)